 How soon after exposure do symptoms appear?

-Most symptoms begin 1-7 days after exposure.
-This period may be as long as 60 days.
+Most symptoms begin 1-7 days after exposure; however, it may take as long as 60 days for symptoms to appear.

 How is anthrax spread?